ordina-jworks/ordina-jworks.github.io/_posts/2023-06-01-vuzix-and-how-to-use-it.md

     depends_on = [aws_db_parameter_group.dev-vuzix-blade-internship-db, aws_db_subnet_group.vuzix-blade-internship-db-subnet-group]
 }
 ```
-U can see in our `aws_db_instance` where we have defined the security group, vpc and parameter group in the parameters `vpc_security_group_ids`, `db_subnet_group_name` and `parameter_group_name`.
+U can see in our `aws_db_instance` where we have defined the security group, VPC and parameter group in the parameters `vpc_security_group_ids`, `db_subnet_group_name` and `parameter_group_name`.

 ### Let's finally run the API

 Now for the fun part: finally running our API in the cloud.
 To achieve this, we’re using the App Runner resource.
 There are a couple of things you need to take care of before trying to run your app in an App Runner.
-Firstly, it needs to sit in the same VPC as the RDS so that they can connect to each other.
+The first requirement is for the resource to reside within the same Virtual Private Cloud (VPC) as the RDS, enabling connectivity between them.
-Secondly, there needs to be a custom role for the runner that has permissions to retrieve the image from the ECR.
+The second requirement entails the need for a custom role assigned to the runner, granting permissions to fetch the image from the ECR (Elastic Container Registry).
-And lastly, the runner also needs a security group to connect to the RDS.
+Additionally, the runner must have a security group configured to establish a connection with the RDS (Relational Database Service).

 In our `aws_security_group` that is specifically for our App Runner we specify the ports in the VPC for inbound and outbound traffic from and to the RDS.
 The endpoint of our App Runner however is public, because of this the endpoint of the App Runner needs to be handled like a secret.